scijs/ndarray/README.md

 * `array.stride` - The layout of the typed array in memory
 * `array.offset` - The starting offset of the array in memory

+Keeping a separate stride means that we can use the same data structure to support both [row major and column major storage](http://en.wikipedia.org/wiki/Row-major_order)

 ## Element Access
 To access elements of the array, you can use the `set/get` methods.
 In psuedocode, the way these are implemented is as follows: